 You can vote by mail, or you can vote early in-person, starting 46 days before each election.

 All Minneapolis voters can vote at the Minneapolis Elections & Voter Services main office during normal business hours (8:00am - 4:30pm) beginning 46 days ahead of Election Day.
-Minneapolis voters also have the option to vote early in-person at the Hennepin County Government Center.

 The Minnesota Legislature made another change to state election law in 2016 potentially impacting the process followed by voters casting an absentee ballot in-person.
 Local jurisdictions now have the option to offer voters a choice during the final seven days before Election Day when casting an absentee ballot.
 In-person voters can now be allowed to insert their ballots directly into a ballot tabulator, instead of sealing them into an envelope to be processed and tabulated later.
 This moves the voting process even closer to what occurs on Election Day for voters, and allows them an opportunity to see their ballots being tabulated and to receive notification by the tabulator of errors that may have been made on the ballot.